callmej0/ros2_documentation/source/Tutorials/Advanced/Ament-Lint-For-Clean-Code.rst

 By default ``ament_copyright`` walks the directory in which it is called, including subdirectories and returns a report that lists all files that are missing a copyright notice.
 The program takes a single optional argument which is a list of directories that should be scanned for the report.
-For example, if you wish to scan just source and header files for copyright notices you can call `` ament_copyright ./src ./include``.
+For example, if you wish to scan just source and header files for copyright notices you can call: ``ament_copyright ./src ./include``.

 1.2 ``ament_copyright`` Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~